mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.0/pipeline-configuration/index.md

 excerpt: Configure Build and Test pipelines to automate the development process using declarative languages.
 ---

 In Dispatch, CI pipelines are configured using a `Dispatchfile`.
-The `Dispatchfile` describes
+The `Dispatchfile` describes:
 * all tasks that run as a part of a pipeline
 * rules for triggering tasks in a pipeline
 * resources produced and consumed as a part of the pipeline (images, git repositories, S3 artifacts, etc).